hammerlab/guacamole/README.md

 Guacamole is a framework for variant calling, i.e. identifying DNA mutations from [Next Generation Sequencing][seq] data.
 It currently includes a toy germline (non-cancer) variant caller as well as a somatic variant caller for finding cancer mutations.
-Most development effort has gone into the somatic caller so far.
+Most development effort has gone into somatic calling.

 The emphasis is on a readable codebase that can be readily understood and adapted for experimentation.